History and Traditions

 |Daniel J. Bradley

-This week consists of a variety of exciting student activities in celebration of spring, including the Tandem race (see below), bed races, air band competitions and more.
+This spirit week is annually held in April and consists of a variety of student activities in celebration of spring, including the Tandem race (see below), Battleship, Spring Sing, service learning opportunities and more.

 Student Media was created in 2012 in a merger of Student Publications and electronic media outlets under Academic Affairs.
 Since then, in addition to operating the Indiana Statesman, Sycamore Video, and WISU-FM; Student Media has grown to include The Sycamore, a digital yearbook; Syc Creations, a client-driven video and web production group; the Indiana State Sports Network, which produces video for ESPN3; WZIS, a student-staffed station created when WISU converted to a public radio format; and the Center for Innovation in Technology and Digital Media.
 While the center is our newest venture, Student Media outlets have been a part of the Indiana State experience for decades.
 The Statesman dates back to 1895 and WISU first went on the air in the early 1960s.
 The Sycamore, long an institution at Indiana State, was suspended in 1993 and revived in 2013-14.